nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

-# Activity Worksheet: Switch Statements
+# Activity Worksheet: Condition Statements

 ## Introduction
-In this project activity you will learn to create switch statements and create logical decisions with your code to produce different outputs dependant on the inputs pushed through the micro:bit.
+In this project activity you will learn to create condition statements and create logical decisions with your code to produce different outputs dependant on the inputs pushed through the micro:bit.
 This will build upon your previous skills you have learnt from the Inputs & Ouputs and Variables project activities.

-## Part 1: Switch Statement Basics
+## Part 1: Condition Statement Basics
-Lets begin the activity by trying out some simple switch statement blocks:
+Lets begin the activity by trying out some simple condition statement blocks:

 - [ ] Open up a browser and go to **[https://makecode.microbit.org](https://makecode.microbit.org)**.
 - [ ] Start a new empty project by clicking on the **projects menu** and select the **New Project** menu button in the pop-up screen, this only needs to be done if there is still old code on the sandbox from your previous work.